-So far you’ve covered the first three Digital Style System areas: Digital YOU, Digital Relationship and Digital Wisdom.
+So far you’ve covered the first three Digital Style System areas: Digital YOU, Digital Relationship and Digital Wisdom, including:

-- begun thinking about your online information system and what needs to be culled.
+- creating your online information system and automation

 Keep researching places where your audience could be and getting to know their habits online.
 It’s worth it.

 Let’s check in: do you feel like tweaking anything on your LinkedIn or your about.me website?
 Go do it!

 We’re excited to see your progress, learn what’s working for you and provide suggestions if needed.
 Send us links to your sites:

 Next up, we’re developing Digital Speed and Strength.
 The reason for this is that business is speeding up and there are clever tricks for keeping up to date and building your online strength.